Military Programs at Silver Strand

 - Operation Bigs: In affiliation with Big Brothers & Big Sisters of San Diego, this program pairs adult mentors with 2nd through 5th grade military students in a weekly after school program to play games, create crafts, talk, and work on school projects.

-- Operation Pals: This program offers a combination of the same supports offered by Operation Bigs for military students in kindergarten and 1st grade after school on a weekly basis.
-Adult military volunteers are provided by ACU-1 and the USS America (LHA-6), with whom Silver Strand is a Partner in Education (PIE).
+- Operation Pals: This program offers a combination of the same supports offered by Operation Bigs for military students in kindergarten and 1st grade after school on Tuesdays.
+Active duty service members are provided by ACU-1 and the USS New Orleans (LPD-18), with whom Silver Strand is a Partner in Education (PIE).

 - Military Family Life Counselor (MFLC): Provided by through a Department of Defense contract, this full-time licensed social worker is instrumental in coordinating and encouraging all support services for military families at Silver Strand Elementary and also provides counseling support to students and parents.

-- Coronado Military Spouse Meeting: Meetings are held on 2nd Wednesday of the month at 8:30am, at rotating school sites, with topics presented by MFLCs.
-Click here for the 2016-17 flyer.
+- Coronado Military Spouse Meeting: Meetings are held quarterly throughout the school year at 8:30am, at rotating school sites, with topics presented by MFLCs.

 Tutor.com for U.S. Military Families: Tutor.com for U.S. Military Families is a DoD-funded program that allows eligible students to connect to a live tutor online at any time for one-to-one help with homework, studying, SAT/ACT test prep, proofreading and more.
 This service is available at no charge to all K-12 grade students and some adults in active duty, National Guard, and reserve families.
 Click here for all the details.